CenterForOpenScience/Employee-Manual/index.md

 ##Computing

 We are an Apple shop and most of our staff use laptops.
-Some desks are equipped with 27" monitors for expanding the digital workspace.
-If computing availability is not meeting your needs, discuss with the Office Manager to ensure that you have the computing resources needed for success.
+Some desks are equipped with 27” monitors for expanding the digital workspace.
+If computing availability is not meeting your needs, discuss with the Human Resources Assistant to ensure that you have the computing resources needed for success.

 ##Parking

-Full-time employees will be provided with a parking pass if needed.
-Because of limited parking and cost, full-time employees are encouraged to use alternative transportation instead of requesting a parking pass if possible.
-Other COS team members will not have access to parking passes, and should likewise make use of bus routes, walking, and other modes of transportation.
-The [Charlottesville City Transit system](http://www.charlottesville.org/Index.aspx?page=3622) offers access to much of the area and all routes coverage at the Downtown Mall, right near the COS offices.
+Full-time, regular employees will be provided with a parking pass if needed.
+Because of limited parking and cost, full-time, regular employees are encouraged to use alternative transportation instead of requesting a parking pass if possible.
+Part-time, regular; full-time, temporary, and part-time, temporary employees will not have access to parking passes, and should likewise make use of bus routes, walking, and other modes of transportation.
+The Charlottesville City Transit system offers access to much of the area and all routes converge at the Downtown Mall, right near the COS offices.
 Please take a look at the map, and see how this will work for your transportation needs.
-For full-time interns, COS can reimburse for monthly bus passes if needed.
+For non full-time, regular employees, COS can reimburse for monthly bus passes if needed.
 Bike parking is provided on the top level of the Omni parking garage.

 ##Air Travel Policy

 COS prioritizes the health and well-being of its staff, and also needs staff members to be at their peak performance capacity when traveling for meetings or to give presentations.
 Long distance travel can negatively impact well-being and performance.
 As such, default practice is to send COS staff on economy class seats for domestic and international travel that is less than 7 hours flight time, and business class seats for international travel that is more than 7 hours flight time (plus Hawaii and Alaska from the east coast).
 This policy may not apply when business class travel is explicitly barred by the funding source.

 Business class seats are a considerable additional expense (often 300% more than the economy fare), and COS has a responsibility to be a good steward of its resources.
 As such, upgrades to business class will be approached judiciously with the following principles to manage costs.

-1. Travelers will seek affordable airfare options for all travel, but are encouraged to accumulate frequent flyer status on a single, preferred airline (travellers may choose the airline that best fits their common travel needs)
+Travelers will seek affordable airfare options for all travel, but are encouraged to accumulate frequent flyer status on a single, preferred airline (travellers may choose the airline that best fits their common travel needs)
-2. Frequent travelers that achieve higher status will earn miles for, but also more frequent “free” upgrades to business or first class travel
+Frequent travelers that achieve higher status will earn miles for, but also more frequent “free” upgrades to business or first class travel
-3. Frequent flyer miles earned are for the travelers’ personal use
-4. For most frequent flyer programs, automatic upgrades are given to frequent travelers for domestic flights when they are available
+Frequent flyer miles earned are for the travelers’ personal use For most frequent flyer programs, automatic upgrades are given to frequent travelers for domestic flights when they are available
-5. Some frequent flyer programs also give vouchers for global upgrades for very frequent travelers (e.g., 100,000 miles on United in a year earns 6 global upgrades for the following year).
+Some frequent flyer programs also give vouchers for global upgrades for very frequent travelers (e.g., 100,000 miles on United in a year earns 6 global upgrades for the following year).
 These vouchers are applicable to certain ticket classes and are usually transferable to other travelers.
 COS’s very frequent travelers may earn this status.
 COS requests that its very frequent travelers apply these voucher upgrades to COS international flights by him- or herself or to other COS staff for their international travel.
 This way, COS would have a substantial investment for some international travel, but make this policy more sustainable by making efficient use of the status bonuses earned by frequent travelers.
-6. If a frequent traveler has a significant portion of personal travel that contributed to earning free global upgrades, then he or she could proportionally distribute those upgrades for personal and business travel.
+If a frequent traveler has a significant portion of personal travel that contributed to earning free global upgrades, then he or she could proportionally distribute those upgrades for personal and business travel.
 For example, if 6 global upgrades were earned and 33% of the travel was personal, then 2 of the upgrades would be for personal use.
 Maintenance of this policy is contingent on effective application of cost efficiency strategies.
 Without that, it is unlikely that this could be maintained on an ongoing basis.
 As an alternative strategy to the above, COS will explore cost saving opportunities via business accounts with one or more airlines.

 ##Gym Access